Presheaves of symmetric tensor categories and nets of C*-algebras: Symmetric tensor presheaves: invariants and Tannaka duality.

 \section{Symmetric tensor presheaves: invariants and Tannaka duality.}

-In this section we study simple, symmetric tensor presheaves $\efT$.
+In this section we study symmetric tensor presheaves $\efT$ with simple units.
 As a first step we show that any section $\varrho \in \obj \wt \efT$ defines a holonomy representation $\chi_\varrho : \pi_1(K) \to QG_\varrho := NG_\varrho / G_\varrho$ describing the category of tensor powers of $\varrho$, where $G_\varrho \subseteq \ud$ is a suitable compact Lie group.
-When $K$ is a base, applying the equivalence with the category of flat bundles (\S \ref{sec_lc}) we assign to $\varrho$ Cheeger-Chern-Simons classes describing nontriviality of $\chi_\varrho$ in geometric terms.
-The second step shall be our main result, in which we prove that any embedding of $\efT$ defines a "gauge" group net bundle, the analogue of the dual group of Tannaka duality.
-Existence and unicity of the embedding are not ensured due to the lifting problem for the holonomies $\chi_\varrho$, $\varrho \in \obj \wt \efT$, and we describe this situation in terms of a non-abelian 1--cocycle with coefficients in the crossed module $G_\varrho \to NG_\varrho$.
-Clearly, passing to the opposite poset our results apply to simple, symmetric tensor nets.
+When $K$ is a base, applying the equivalence with the category of flat bundles (\S \ref{sec_lc}) we assign to $\varrho$ Cheeger-Chern-Simons classes describing the obstruction to $\chi_\varrho$ being trivial in geometric terms.
+The second step is our main result, in which we prove that any embedding of $\efT$ defines a "gauge" group net bundle, the analogue of the dual group of Tannaka duality.
+Existence and uniqueness of the embedding are not ensured due to the lifting problem for the holonomies $\chi_\varrho$, $\varrho \in \obj \wt \efT$, and we describe this situation in terms of a non-abelian 1--cocycle with coefficients in the crossed module $G_\varrho \to NG_\varrho$.
+Clearly, passing to the opposite poset our results apply to symmetric tensor nets with simple units.

 \